Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-There are numerous concerns to check when conducting the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns you should look for when conducting an home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today to book your rental property house evaluation.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can be significant for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental property house assessment.

 home assessments for rental properties